spmadden/SME-Wiki-Content/laws/spms-laws-of-sw.md

 > Semper Gumby.

 > If "Plan A" didn't work, the alphabet has 25 more letters.
 Stay Cool.

+> Some of the most effective individuals I've met are those who keep their cool no matter the situation and can respond with a simple "No worries - I've got this."
+>
+> Be that person.

 ## The 7th Law: Forward Progress
 > Always be working towards something larger, bigger, better, faster, stronger, more complete.